florenceclavaud/testRepo/about.md

 If you want to contact us, or send comments and questions, use either ([egad at ica.org mailbox](mailto:egad@ica.org), or RiC-O users discussion list (if you want to subscribe to this list, simply email to Florence Clavaud (florence.clavaud@culture.gouv.fr).

-## The reasons why you should have a look at RiC-O, and more (from Tobias's email to TNA)